 - 1kHz filter, 4.00 resonance, 2/16th delay time, 20% feedback

-I usually want my gate to open as fast as possible, & I don't usually like the "chatter" that comes with low hold. since I always find myself making these changes, I saved them into the default preset.
+I usually want my gate to open as fast as possible, & I don't usually like the "chatter" that comes with low hold.
+You can learn a lot more about how to properly use a gate in my animated guide to gates.
+Anyway, since I always find myself making these kinds of changes, I saved them into the default preset.
 I also relaxed the settings of the floor and threshold to force myself to set these more delibreatly.

 - set the attack as low as it will go